Kofi-eo/CareFinder/README.md

 # CareFinder
- Centralized Medical Appointment System for users based in Nigeria, where they can book appointments with specialists Physicians in Hospitals Closest to them.
+A Centralized Medical Appointment System for users based in Nigeria, focused on enabling users book appointments with specialists Physicians in Hospitals Closest to them with ease.